 How to Invest in Cambodia: Buy Property or Stocks?

 You hopefully understand why we suggest Cambodia.
 Now it’s time to learn different ways you’re able to invest here as a foreigner.

 Cambodia just barely has a stock market.
-In fact, there are exactly seven companies listed on its stock exchange right now.
+In fact, there are exactly nine companies listed on its stock exchange.